waterbridge7/hongqiao/_pages/about.md

   - /about.html
 ---

-Now I'm a lecturer in School of Mathematics and Statistics at Central South Univercity.
+Now I'm a lecturer in School of Mathematics and Statistics at Central South University.
 My research interests include Uncertainty Quantification, Bayesian inference, Optimal experimental design and Machine Learning.

 Education
 ======
-2007-2011
+Sept, 2014 - Jun, 2018, School of Mathematics Science, Shanghai Jiao Tong University Sept, 2011 - Jun, 2014, Institute of Optics and Electronics, Chinese Academy of Sciences Sept, 2007 - Jun, 2011, School of Physical Science and Technology, Lanzhou University

 Work experimence
 ======
-2019 - now. dd
-2018-2019. ss
+2019 - now.
+School of Mathematics and Statistics, Central South University 2018 - 2019.
+School of Data Science, City University of Hong Kong

 News
 ------
-More info
+Sept, 2021  This persional homepage is online!